 - Natural News from Mike Adams, the Health Ranger.
 Whale.to.
 Let me make this clear, Natural News is a foul, fetid, putrid sewer of information, which befouls any real science with lies.
 The antisemitic, anti-science, anti-knowledge website, Whale.to, similarly reeks of malodorous smells of pure garbage.
 Anyone who uses either site as a source for anything in medicine loses the discussion without any further debate.
 The pseudoscience pushers who claim that they’ve done extensive “research” into a subject, and quote either of these websites are beneath contempt, and supports the hypothesis that those who support anti-science are intellectually lazy charlatans.

-It’s not easy to determine the scientific consensus on a particular field.
-Sometimes the leading scientists in the world will make a statement that makes the consensus obvious (like with global warming, safety of GMO crops and vaccines).
+It’s not easy to determine the scientific consensus in a particular field.
+Sometimes the leading scientists in the world will make a statement that makes the consensus obvious (like with climate change, safety of GMO crops, or vaccines).
 Sometimes you have to dig through systematic reviews, read them, understand them, critically analyze them, then use them to support your own opinion as to whether there is a consensus or not.
-But if you’re going to deny the consensus, if you’re going to set it aside, rhetoric and debate count for nothing.
+But if you are going to deny the scientific consensus,rhetoric and debate count for nothing–only evidence matters.

 Yes, I know it’s hard work.
 But it shouldn’t be easy to develop or refute a scientific consensus.
 It should be a gigantic pain in the brain.
 It should require all of your intellectual prowess.
-It should demand that you withstand withering criticism.
+It should demand that you withstand withering criticism under bright lights of skepticism.

 The scientific consensus on any number of ideas was not derived easily.
-We know that science supports the fact of anthropogenic global warming.
-We know that sciences shows that genetically modified foods are safe.
+We know that science supports the fact of anthropogenic climate change.
+We know that science shows that genetically modified foods are safe.
+We know that evolution is a fact.
 And we know that vaccines are safe and effective.
 Because we have the evidence.

 - Demicheli V, Rivetti A, Debalini MG, Di Pietrantonj C. Vaccines for measles, mumps and rubella in children.
 Cochrane Database Syst Rev. 2012 Feb 15;2:CD004407. doi: 10.1002/14651858.CD004407.pub3.
 Review.
 PubMed PMID: 22336803.
 Impact factor: 5.720.